Hellen-boop4/My-Portfolio/README.md

 This is my personal portfolio website built using HTML and CSS.

-My portfolio .
+My portfolio is comprised off:

 ## Features

-- Responsive layout
 - About Me section
-- Image gallery
+- Resume section
+- My work section
 - Contact section

-## Technologies Used
+## Languages Used

 - HTML
 - CSS

-## Live Site

-Coming soon on GitHub Pages.